 Best sparkling wine: the perfect bubbles for 2025

-If you’re on the hunt for the best sparkling wine for your special toasts, you’ve come to the right place!
-While often less spotlighted than the classics, sparkling wine is loved for its freshness and versatility.
-In this guide, we’ll help you discover the best bubbles of 2025, with all their characteristics and tasting notes.
+Sparkling wine is loved for its freshness and versatility.
+In this guide, we’ll help you discover the best sparkling wine of 2025, along with the types, food pairings and tasting notes.

 Best red wine bottles in 2025